dstackai/dstack/docs/docs/guides/server-deployment.md

     }
     ```

-## Deploying multiple replicase of the server
+## Deploying multiple replicas of the server

 If you'd like to deploy multiple server replicas, make sure to configure `dstack` to use [PostgreSQL](#postgresql)
 and [AWS CloudWatch](#aws-cloudwatch).